eclipse-hono/hono/site/content/concepts/command-and-control.md

  The `hono-cmd` is the command, which need to be known by the device.
 The device can handle it and may also use the payload.
 The `hono-cmd-req-id` is needed for the command response to correlate it.
 It will be send back from the device to the adapter in a following operation (5).

 {{% note %}}
 This is, what is implemented in Hono 0.6.
 At the moment the Application does not get a response back from the device as shown in (5), (6) and (7).
+Instead the adapter sends a response after sending the command to the device.
 {{% /note %}}

 The device needs to respond to the command (5), to inform the business application about the success.
 It typically follows the way described in [HTTP Adapter]({{< relref "user-guide/http-adapter.md" >}}) for telemetry and events with the following changes: